Pretendies, for short.

 Best Adventure: Rise of the Tomb Raider

 Rise of the Tomb Raider was the best possible sequel to 2013’s Tomb Raider that I could have hoped for.
 The exploration, tombs, and combat were better than ever with the small tweaks and improvements made to each category since the first game.
 In addition, the story was engaging from beginning to end.
 It was made even better by the compelling main villain: Konstantin.
 His need to find the Divine Source was almost as great as Lara’s.
 It created an interesting dynamic between the two and made the story much better.
 The best part, however, was the setting.
 The mountains, forests, and ruins surrounding the lost city of Kitezh were a sight to behold and play around in.
-I loved everything about Rise which was why I was disappointing when its sequel released earlier this year.
+I loved everything about Rise which was why I was more disappointed than usual when its sequel released earlier this year.

 Most Disappointing: Shadow of the Tomb Raider